 writer, editor, journalist and author (and a natural-born sceptic)

 My first piece as a freelance writer – a short article on optical illusion – was published in a national weekly on 13 May 1956 when I had just turned 14.

 Since then, I have regularly been writing on matters related to science, technology, environment, health and education right through my high school and college days to this day.
-So far, I have published 1000+ non-technical general-interest articles in major national and international newspapers and magazines (including New Scientist, UK); and 20+ popular-science books (internationally in many English editions and in 14 languages other than English).
-Not even bothering to count numerous education articles I wrote for The Educational Magazine and Education Victoria (two Education Department of Victoria publications which I also edited from 1982 to 1990) and The Times Educational Supplement (which has now become TES Magazine), and brochures and booklets for government and corporate clients.
+So far, I have published 1000+ non-technical general-interest articles in major national and international newspapers and magazines (including New Scientist, UK); and 20+ popular science books (internationally in many English editions and in 14 languages other than English).
+Not even bothering to count the numerous education articles I wrote for The Educational Magazine and Education Victoria (two Education Department of Victoria publications which I also edited from 1982 to 1990) and The Times Educational Supplement (which has now become TES Magazine), and brochures and booklets for government and corporate clients.

-For some 45 years of this period, I was in demanding full-time jobs (mostly in journalism and publishing, some of these jobs also involved writing) but that didn’t stop me moonlighting as a freelance science writer.
+For some 45 years of this period, I was in demanding full-time jobs (mostly in journalism and publishing, some of these jobs also involved writing) but that didn’t stop me from moonlighting as a freelance science writer.
 Science writing has never been my profession, only a hobby.
 A highly satisfying one, I must say.